A generalization of Rasmussen's invariant, with applications to surfaces in some four-manifolds: Lee's deformation in

 \end{enumerate} Then $\psi(\delta_o)$ is an oriented diagram which we shall call $\delta_{o'}$, with corresponding Lee generator $\s_{o'}$.
 In case $\ref{it:FT2}$, $\delta_{o'}$ sits at the far left end of the simplified complex if the strands were oriented the same way, and at the far right end if they were oppositely oriented.

-Furthermore, $\psi$ satisfies the following properties: \begin{enumerate}[label=(\roman*)] \item on $\OLC{D}$, $\psi$ `preserves Lee subspaces' in the sense that $\psi(\s_o)$ is a unit multiple of $\s_{o'}$; \item any component of the differential on $\delta_{o'}$ in the simplified complex $\psi(\LC{D})$ is a saddle; \item we can assume that each non-zero component of the homotopy on $\LC{D}$ making $\td\psi\circ\psi\simeq I$ is induced by an oriented planar cobordism. \end{enumerate} \end{lemma} \begin{proof} For Reidemeister simplifications of the form \ref{it:R1} and \ref{it:R2}, the orientation $o'$ is clearly inherited from $o$ and property \ref{it:Lee to Lee} is checked by Rasmussen in \cite{Rasmussen}.
-Property \ref{it:no horiz diff on Lee} is then clear from the work of Lee in \cite{Lee} and property \ref{it:htpy is cob} is shown in \cite{BN} (in fact in both cases, the homotopies are simply births and deaths of a single disjoint circle up to a sign - this is part of how the maps are proved to be so-called very strong deformation retracts in \cite{MW}).
+Furthermore, $\psi$ satisfies the following properties: \begin{enumerate}[label=(\roman*)] \item on $\OLC{D}$, $\psi$ `preserves Lee subspaces' in the sense that $\psi(\s_o)$ is a unit multiple of $\s_{o'}$; \item any component of the differential on $\delta_{o'}$ in the simplified complex $\psi(\LC{D})$ is a saddle; \item we can assume that each non-zero component of the homotopy on $\LC{D}$ making $\td\psi\circ\psi\simeq I$ is induced by an oriented planar cobordism. \end{enumerate} \end{lemma} \begin{proof} For Reidemeister simplifications of the form \ref{it:R1} and \ref{it:R2}, the orientation $o'$ is clearly inherited form $o$.
+The relevant cobordism maps $\psi$ are defined in \cite{BN} where Property \ref{it:htpy is cob} is also shown (in fact in both cases, the homotopies are simply births and deaths of a single disjoint circle up to a sign---this fact is then used in \cite{MW} to prove that such maps $\psi$ are so-called very strong deformation retracts).
+Property \ref{it:Lee to Lee} is checked by Rasmussen in \cite{Rasmussen}, while Property \ref{it:no horiz diff on Lee} is clear since the simplified complexes are still complexes for link diagrams, which have only saddles as differentials.

-We illustrate $\FT_2$-simplifications of the form \ref{it:FT2} with the following diagram.
+We illustrate simplifications of the form \ref{it:FT2} with the following diagram.